El Pueblo Ribera

-El Pueblo Ribera Court is a complex of twelve duplexes at 230–248 Gravilla Street and 230–309 Playa del Sur in La Jolla, San Diego, California.
+El Pueblo Ribera Court is a complex of 12 duplexes at 230–248 Gravilla Street and 230–309 Playa del Sur in La Jolla, a community of San Diego, California.
 It was designed in 1923 by the Austrian-American Rudolf Schindler.
 Schindler's most famous works are in and around Los Angeles; El Pueblo Ribera is his only work in San Diego.

 History

 The complex was built in Modern architectural style.
 Each unit originally consisted of a bedroom on the ground level, and a sleeping porch on the upper level.
 Each unit enjoys a view of La Jolla's Windansea Beach.

 The San Diego Historical Society declared the complex a historic district in 1977 (historic site #117).